kwarunek/aiounittest/README.rst

             self.assertEqual(ret, 11)

 You can also pass the custom event loop with :code:`loop` argument.
-Note if the loop is provided, decorator won't try to close it.
+Note if the loop is provided, decorator won't close it.

 .. code-block:: python

     import asyncio
-    import unittest
     from aiounittest import async_test